php-fig/fig-standards/proposed/clock-meta.md

 * This PSR does not provide a recommendation on how and when to use the concepts described in this document, so it is not a coding standard.
-* This PSR does not provide a reccomendation on how to handle timezones when retrieving the current time.
+* This PSR does not provide a recommendation on how to handle timezones when retrieving the current time.
 This is left up to the implementation.

 ## 4. Approaches